Partnerships

 The challenges

-Conflict escalation with multidimensional crises – Conflict and violence have escalated across the country since February 2021, impacting children and their families and displacing over 2.6 million people as of January 2024.
-The ongoing political crisis has been coupled with economic challenges, increasing people’s vulnerability.
-Adding to this, in 2023, Cyclone Mocha caused widespread destruction in five states, and seasonal monsoons
+Conflict escalation with multidimensional crises: Conflict and violence have escalated across the country in recent years, impacting children and their families and displacing over 3.7 million people as of mid-2026.
+The political crisis has been coupled with economic challenges, increasing people’s vulnerability.
+Adding to this, recurrent natural disasters, such as cyclones, flooding and earthquakes, have negatively impacted already vulnerable communities.
+Altogether, more than 16.2 million people, including 4.9 million children, require humanitarian assistance in 2026.

-Funding constraints – UNICEF Myanmar struggles to secure resources to help children, in the face of escalating requirements.
+Funding constraints: UNICEF Myanmar struggles to secure resources to help children, in the face of escalating requirements.
 This has left many children at risk of going without critical lifesaving support and begs the question: what happens to children in an underfunded - or what some call ‘forgotten’ - crisis?

 UNICEF’s sustainable response